rishabhsheth/TheLanguageOfMarkets/README.md

 # The Language of Markets: Linking Executive Tone to Investor Behavior

 ## Overview
 This project investigates whether the sentiment expressed by company executives during quarterly earnings calls can predict short-term stock performance.
-By converting unstructured transcript text into quantitative sentiment metrics, we aim to determine whether market reactions in the 1- to 5-day window following an earnings call can be systematically explained—or even anticipated—using natural language processing (NLP) techniques.
+By converting unstructured transcript text into quantitative sentiment metrics, we aim to determine whether market reactions in the 1-, 3-, and 5-day window following an earnings call can be systematically explained—or even anticipated—using natural language processing (NLP) techniques.

 This work sits at the intersection of **financial analysis**, **text analytics**, and **machine learning**, combining statistical modeling and domain-adapted sentiment models to evaluate how tone and language influence investor behavior.